Which Refinancing Loan Program is Best for You?

-Are you refinancing primarily to lower your rate and monthly payments?
-In that case, your best option could be a low fixed-rate loan.
-An ARM (Adjustable Rate Mortgage) or a high fixed rate mortgage are loans that you may want to refinance.
-Even if rates come up later, unlike with your ARM, when you get a mortgage with a fixed rate, you lock in the low interest rate for the life of your mortgage.
-If you plan to stay in your home for about five more years, a fixed-rate loan may be a particulary good choice for you.
-But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate in order to achieve lower monthly payments.
+Are getting lower payments and an improved rate your main refinance goals?
+In that case, applying for a low, fixed-rate loan could be a good choice for you.
+Perhaps you currently hold a higher rate fixed rate mortgage, or maybe you have an ARM — adjustable rate mortgage — where the rate of interest can vary.
+Even when rates get higher later, unlike with your ARM, when you get a mortgage with a fixed rate, you set the low interest rate for the term of your mortgage.
+If you expect to live in your home for at least five more years, a fixed rate loan may be an especially good fit for you.
+On the other hand, if you do see yourself selling your home within several years, an adjustable rate mortgage with a low initial rate may be the ideal way to lower your monthly payments.

 Getting Out some Cash

-Do you have other debt, perhaps with a high interest rate, that you want to consolidate?
-If you have the home equity for it, taking care of other high interest debt (like credit cards, home equity loans, or car loans) means you can possible save hundreds of dollars each month.
+Perhaps you hope to cash out a portion of the equity (cash out) to put toward other debt.
+If you have the home equity for it, paying off other high interest debt (such as car loans, credit cards, student loans, or home equity loans) means you can possible save several hundred dollars in your budget each month.

-Are you dreaming of paying your loan off more quickly, while beefing up your equity more quickly?
-Consider refinancing to a shorterterm loan, often a 15-year mortgage loan.
-You will be paying less interest and growing your equity more quickly, although your payments will likely be more than they were.
-However, if you've had your existing thirty year mortgage for a long time and the remaining balance is relatively low, you may be do this without raising your monthly payment — it's even possible to save!
-To help you determine your options and the numerous benefits in refinancing, please contact us at (321) 777-7277.
-We are here for you.
+Do you plan to build up equity quicker, and pay off your mortgage faster?
+You should consider refinancing with a short-term loan, such as a 15-year mortgage.
+The mortgage payments will likely be more than with your longer term loan, but in exchange, you will pay quite a bit less interest and can build up equity more quickly.
+However, if you've had your current 30-year mortgage loan for a long time and the remaining balance is relatively low, you might be do this without increasing your monthly mortgage payment — you might even be able to save!
+To help you understand your options and the numerous benefits of refinancing, please contact us at (321) 777-7277.
+We are here to help you reach your goals!

 Curious about refinancing?
 Call us at (321) 777-7277.